 The big day is just about here.
 As you start to wonder what your adoption hospital experience will look like, you probably have a few questions about what to expect.
 To help put your mind at ease, check out this ultimate guide that has everything you need to know.

-Because this guide is going to be pretty long, you’ll probably have a few questions along the way.
+Because this guide provides comprehensive information on the adoption hospital experience, you’ll probably have a few questions along the way.
 The good news is that we’re always happy to help answer them.
 Please fill out our form to reach out to an adoption professional today or call 1-800-ADOPTION to help prepare for the adoption hospital process.

 What Happens Before the Adoption at the Hospital?

-If she wants to give any special gifts or keepsakes her baby
+- If she wants to give any special gifts or keepsakes to her baby

-In every part of the hospital adoption process, the prospective birth mother is in charge.
-She also has the freedom to adjust what she wants the hospital stay to look like at any point, so it’s important for the adoptive parents to try and be flexible.
+If you are considering placing a baby for adoption, you are in charge of every part of the hospital adoption process.
+You have the freedom to adjust what you want the hospital stay to look like at any point, so we encourage adoptive parents to try and be flexible.

 What Happens When the Adoptive Family Arrives?

-What are Adoption Agencies Responsible for in the Hospital?
+What is the Adoption Agency Responsible for in the Hospital?

 The hospital stay can be one of the most emotional — and exciting — days in adoption.
-You’re probably rightfully anxious about the day ahead, and if you’re like most people, you’re stressed out about what you need to take care of.
+You’re probably a little nervous about the day ahead, and if you’re like most people, you’re stressed out about what you need to take care of.